 - The Writing Center provides free writing assistance for undergraduate and graduate students.
-Students who want to improve their writing can do so through one-to-one writing instruction offered, most often, on an appointment basis.
+If you want to improve your writing, you can do so through one-to-one writing instruction offered, most often, on an appointment basis.

-- Waldo Library holds nearly five million articles for student use.
-Four floors of resources are available for students including group study rooms, a rare books room, and a map room.
-Interlibrary loan and online databases also are available to students free of charge.
+- Waldo Library holds nearly five million articles for your use.
+Four floors of resources are available to you, including group study rooms, a rare books room and a map room.
+Interlibrary loan and online databases also are available to you free of charge.

 Activities and organizations

 - Air Force Reserve Officer’s Training Corps is available for WMU students through Michigan State University and is an educational program designed to give men and women the opportunity to become an Air Force officer while earning a degree.
-After successfully completing the program, students will be commissioned second lieutenants and will begin serving as officers in leadership roles of increasing responsibility and importance in the active duty Air Force.
+After successfully completing the program, you will be commissioned second lieutenants and will begin serving as an officer in leadership roles of increasing responsibility and importance in the active duty Air Force.

 - Army Reserve Officer’s Training Corps was established to select and prepare qualified students to serve as officers in the Regular Army, National Guard or Army Reserve.
 The WMU Army ROTC Bronco Battalion is consistently ranked among top ROTC programs in the nation.
-Students also may compete for full tuition scholarships.
+You may also may compete for full tuition scholarships.

-- The Bernhard Center, located at the middle of campus, is the student union at WMU and serves as a vibrant community center for campus life.
-Students gather at the Bernhard Center to visit the Bookstore, socialize, have a meal or to enjoy entertainment.
-A computer lab and lounge area provides spaces for students to study or relax.
+- The Bernhard Center is the student union at WMU and serves as a vibrant community center for campus life.
+Students gather at the Bernhard Center to visit the bookstore, socialize, study, have a meal or to enjoy entertainment.

 - Miller Auditorium is located on the WMU campus and is the third largest theater in Michigan.
 Miller provides enrichment through the performing arts for WMU and Southwest Michigan.
 With musicals such as Wicked and Jersey Boys, comedians like Jeff Foxworthy and Demetri Martin, and artists like Taylor Swift and Ludacris, Miller offers something for everyone.
-WMU students receive 50 percent off tickets to shows at Miller Auditorium.
+As a WMU student, you will receive 50 percent off tickets to shows at Miller Auditorium.